 - SIMPLE IRA

-The other popular type I didn’t include above is the Rollover IRA, which is essentially a transfer of your retirement funds from a previous job into a Roth or Traditional IRA.
+Not included in this list is a Rollover IRA.
+That is because it is not a type of IRA, rather it describes what you do when you transfer your retirement funds from a previous job into a Roth or Traditional IRA.
 Rollovers are offered by all of the best IRA companies.

 Two of the less commonly discussed IRAs are the SEP IRA and the SIMPLE IRA.
 Let me briefly tell you about those before getting to the Roth IRA and Traditional IRA, which are more popular.